mozilla-services/consvc-shepherd/docs/quickStart.md

 4. To run consvc-shepherd, you'll need to specify some minimal configurations.
 Use the existing `.env.example` and copy it to `.env`.
-You'll want to make sure configuration files in the `.env` file match your database setup, configuring the database name, user, host and password variables.
+You'll want to make sure configuration files in the `.env` file match your database setup, configuring the database name, user, host,password and boostr JWT token variables.
 It should appear as follows:

 ```shell